-Warm up this winter with a cup of skincare expert Liz Earle's mulled wine
+Warm up this winter with a cup of wellbeing entrepreneur Liz Earle's mulled wine

 Nothing heralds the start of Christmas better than a hearty glass of mulled wine.
 To ensure you’re suitably filled with festive spirit (plus much merriment), try out Liz Earle’s recipe for serving up some seasonal cheer and reap some great health benefits in the process too.

 According to Liz, “The benefits of red wine have been widely publicised in recent years, with most scientists agreeing that, when drunk in moderation, it may help protect the heart, prevent blood clots and strokes and even ward off certain cancers including colon and prostate.

 “A glass of red wine contains high amounts of natural polyphenols or antioxidants which not only help our cells fight against free radical damage, but also increase our levels of ‘good’ cholesterol.
 It also contains procyanidins which help reduce blood pressure and protect against hardening of the arteries.”